StockSharp/AlgoTrading/Designer/Gallery/Schemas/Morning_Star/README.md

 ## Strategy Overview

 - Two candle pattern indicator blocks carry custom three-candle expressions: the first candle has a real body and points the wrong way, the middle body is smaller than half of it, and the third candle closes past the midpoint of the first.
-- A simple moving average of the closing price is the only exit reference; the diagram has no stop loss and no take profit, exactly as in the original strategy.
+- A simple moving average of the closing price is the only exit reference; the diagram has no stop loss and no take profit.
 - The position block is compared against zero so a pattern is acted on only from a flat book, never as an addition to an open trade.
-- The original strategy also freezes every signal for several hundred bars after each fill; a bar counter has no block of its own, so that pause is left out and noted here.

 ## Entry and Exit Rules

 - **Long entry**: The Morning Star block reports the pattern on the candle just finished and the position is zero.
 The order buys one lot and opens a long.
 - **Short entry**: The Evening Star block reports the pattern on the candle just finished and the position is zero.
 The order sells one lot and opens a short.
 - **Exit**: A long is closed by a position modify block in close mode as soon as a candle closes below the moving average; a short is closed the same way once a candle closes above it.
-There is no protective stop, because the source strategy has none either.
+There is no protective stop.

 ## Parameters